-Breakfast is often called the most important meal of the day, but lunch also plays a critical role in children's overall health and school performance.
+Breakfast often is called the most important meal of the day, and lunch also plays a critical role in children's overall health and school performance.
 When children skip lunch, they are likely to have trouble concentrating in the classroom, lack energy for sports and overeat on low-nutrient, after-school snacks.

 Whether children eat lunch at home, enjoy a school-provided lunch or pack a lunch box, the goal is a nutrient-rich meal to fuel their brains and bodies for the afternoon.
 The trick is providing a lunch that packs a nutritional punch and appeals to your child.
 Try the following ideas to create lunches your child will eat rather than trade, throw away or bring back home.